naivary/govm/README.md

 Prefixing the commands with a "g" for example -v gup will start the creation process in group creation meaning you can start, destroy, halt and create multiple machines at once.

+## Rules ##
+If you see anytime an error message with "nil" then this means that some option was not set which is required if you are using one other option for example: if you would like to have an additional disk with the option DISK_SIZE_SECOND but your are not setting the FILE_SYSTEM for it, then you will see that type of error message.

 ## Known Issues ##

 https://github.com/hashicorp/vagrant/issues/6736